johnsalmon/cpp-counter-based-engine/README.md

 The proposal is to split the P2075R0's templated philox_engine class into two parts:

-- a new kind of object: a *keyed pseudo random function* (KPRF), of which the template class philox_keyed_prf is a specific instance.
+- a new kind of object: a *pseudo random function* (PRF), of which the new template classes `philox_prf` and `threefry_prf` are specific instances.

-- an adaptor class: counter_based_engine which is a bona fide Random Number Engine [rand.req.eng] whose values are obtained by invoking a keyed pseudo random function.
+- an adaptor class: `counter_based_engine` which is a bona fide Random Number Engine [rand.req.eng] whose values are obtained by invoking a pseudo random function.

-The key advantages of this formulation are:

-1. it naturally generalizes to allow the creation of counter-based engines from other pseudo-random functions, e.g., Threefry, SHA-1, AES, ChaCha.
-1. constructing a counter_based_generator is fast enough to be practical in a tight loop.
-Such engines can be created and destroyed "on-the-fly" and employed with standard "random number distributions" in a one-engine-per-object strategy.
-Such a strategy is well-suited to multi-threaded and parallel programs, but is impractical with conventional engines due to space and time overheads.
-1. it allows programs to generate random values directly from the underlying pseudo-random function.
+The key advantage of this formulation is that it clears the way for ongoing development of new generators.
+One can easily imagine the eventual standardization of counter-based generators based on new and improved pseudo-random functions (e.g., pseudo random functions based on established cryptographic primitives like SipHash [ref] or Chacha [ref]).
+It's also allows programs to instantiate their own generators with features that might be desirable for specific problem domains but that wouldn't be suitable for standardization (e.g., extremely fast generators with weak statistical properties, or costly generators with even stronger statistical properties).

-Nothing is lost in the new formulation because a 'counter_based_engine' templated on a Philox KPRF satisfies exactly the same Random Number Engine requirements as P2075R0.
+Nothing is lost in the new formulation because a `counter_based_engine` templated on a Philox PRF satisfies exactly the same Random Number Engine requirements as P2075R0.

 ## The Code